mindsers/changelog-reader-action/README.md

 # Changelog Reader
 <a href="https://github.com/mindsers/changelog-reader-action"><img alt="changelog-reader-action status" src="https://github.com/mindsers/changelog-reader-action/workflows/units-test/badge.svg"></a>

-A Github action to read and get data from the `CHANGELOG.md` file :rocket:
+A GitHub action to read and get data from the `CHANGELOG.md` file :rocket:

 **This action only work if your `CHANGELOG.md` file follows the [_Keep a Changelog_](https://github.com/olivierlacan/keep-a-changelog) standard for now.**